 The only way to secure these benefits is through a workers' compensation

 claim.
-It is in your best interest to get a skilled St. Louis workers'
+It is in your best interest to get a skilled St. Louis personal

-compensation lawyer on your side during this process to ensure that you
+injury lawyer on your side during this process to ensure that you are

-are getting the full range of benefits that could be owed to you.
-Unlike
+getting the full range of benefits that could be owed to you.
+Unlike many

-many lawyers that say they handle these cases but have never tried a case
+lawyers that say they handle these cases but have never tried a case in

 and routinely tries and wins these cases.
 He has tried and won some of

 the largest awards and sanctions in the entire state, and made favorable

 case law for injured claimants regularly over the last 25 years.
 He is

 in court nearly every day for injured claimants and knows exactly what